anhkind/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 1. **Configure transaction management support**
   - Marked a Spring Configuration class using the `@Configuration`
-  - Using Java Configuration, define a `PlatformTransactionManager` bean using `@bean`
+  - Using Java Configuration, define a `PlatformTransactionManager` bean using `@Bean`
   - Enable transaction management by annotate the config file with `@EnableTransactionManagement`

     ```java